-Hyderabad is not an ideal city to visit during the summers (April- July) as the temperature can rise up to 42 degree Celsius during the day.
+Hyderabad is not an ideal city to visit during the summers (April- July) as the temperature can rise up to 42 degrees Celsius during the day.
 Rather the best time to plan for your Hyderabad tour is during the winters i.e. from October to February.
-During these months, the day temperatures usually stay below 28 degree Celsius.
-During the night, the temperature can drop to as low as 9 degree Celsius, especially in January and December.
+During these months, the day temperatures usually stay below 28 degrees Celsius.
+During the night, the temperature can drop to as low as 9 degrees Celsius, especially in January and December.

 Culture (fairs and festivals) and traditions :

-People of Hyderabad are fun-loving and this spirit of theirs is clearly evident from their various festivals and fairs.
+The people of Hyderabad are fun-loving and this spirit of theirs is clearly evident in their various festivals and fairs.
 Some of the important festivals celebrated in Hyderabad are :

-- Deccan Festival : The tourism department of Andhra Pradesh arranges for the Deccan Festival every year.
+- Deccan Festival: The tourism department of Andhra Pradesh arranges for the Deccan Festival every year.
 The festival reflects the love for art and literature among the people of Hyderabad.
-You can witness innumerable cultural programs on this five day festival.
-Qawwalis, Mushairas and Ghazals form the prime interests of this festival.
+You can witness innumerable cultural programs during this five-day festival.
+Qawwalis, Mushairas, and Ghazals form the prime interests of this festival.
 Besides enjoying cultural performances, you can also please your taste buds with the nawab special cuisine.

 Some of the major points of interest in Hyderabad are as follows:

-- Birla Planetarium and Science Museum : Located at Naubat Road, NT Ramarao inaugurated this museum in 1985.
-Today, it stands as one of the advanced planetariums of India.
+- Birla Planetarium and Science Museum: Located at Naubat Road, NT Ramarao inaugurated this museum in 1985.
+Today, it stands as one of the advanced planetariums in India.

-- Falaknuma Palace : Located 5 kilometers south of Charminar, the Falaknuma Palace was built by Nawab Vikar-ul-Umra and has now been transformed into a luxury hotel.
-The palace houses a rare combination of Tudor and Italian and architecture.
-The stained glass windows of this palace throw a gamut of color into the rooms.
+- Falaknuma Palace: Located 5 kilometers south of Charminar, the Falaknuma Palace was built by Nawab Vikar-ul-Umra and has now been transformed into a luxury hotel.
+The palace houses a rare combination of Tudor and Italian architecture.
+The stained glass windows of this palace throw a gamut of colors into the rooms.